letAshCook/MyHKMU-2.0-StudentManagementSystem/README.md

 - **Identifying Stakeholders**: Recognize and engage relevant stakeholders.
 - **Documentation, Testing, and Deployment**: Document processes, conduct testing, and explore deployment strategies.
 - **Teamwork and Programming Etiquette**: Promote best practices in teamwork and coding standards.
+- **Utilization of AI Tools**: Leverage Poe, an AI chatbot, to enhance communication, brainstorming, and problem-solving.

 > **Note**: A fully working prototype of the product is not mandatory; the emphasis is on learning and practicing software project management.